andreasioannoutech/Sunshine/README.md

-# Android Weather App
+# Sunshine
-Udacity Android Developer Nanodegree course supporting exercise
+Sunshine is a Weather app for Udacity Android Developer Nanodegree course supporting exercise

 ## Getting started
 1. Download a copy of this repo